RobotsAndPencils/RPBorderlessSegmentedControl/README.md

 ![](preview.png)

+RPBorderlessSegmentedControl is based on [Ole Zorn's Stack Overflow response](http://stackoverflow.com/a/7138497/1082395) with some additional changes and updates.

 ## Usage

 To run the example project; clone the repo, and run `pod install` from the Project directory first.